canro91/canro91.github.io/_posts/2021-03-29-UnitTestingCommonMistakes.md

 > 3. Do not have a single assertion per test
 > 4. Repeat logic in your assertions

-## 1. Do not follow a naming convention
+## Mistake 1: Do not follow a naming convention

 First, keep your tests in the right place.
 Have one test project per project, one test class per class.
 Add the suffix "Tests" in the name of your test projects and classes.